Syncano/website/README.md

     $ npm start

-and start testing using two browsers in parallel mode:
+and start testing using our test runner:

-    $ npm run e2e-local
+    $ npm test

-or one by one:
+it will setup and start tests.
+You can specify test mode:

-    $ npm run e2e-chrome
+    $ npm test {chrome|firefox|parallel}

-    $ npm run e2e-firefox
+where chrome will be default one if no argument was passed.

 If part of the tests fail for some reason, you can temporarily disable them by `--skiptags` argument.
 So if, for instance signup tests fail, you can modify `package.json` e2e line, so that it looks like this:

-    "e2e-local": "nightwatch -e chrome,firefox --suiteRetries 1 --skiptags signup",
+    "e2e-parallel": "nightwatch -e chrome,firefox --suiteRetries 1 --skiptags signup",

 Tests will continue to run but the classes tests will be skipped.
 Refer to the test files for the appropriate tag name.